laravel/docs/errors.md

 The logger provides the seven logging levels defined in [RFC 5424](http://tools.ietf.org/html/rfc5424): **debug**, **info**, **notice**, **warning**, **error**, **critical**, and **alert**.

+An array of contextual data may also be passed to the log methods:

+	Log::info('Log message', array('context' => 'Other helpful information'));

 Monolog has a variety of additional handlers you may use for logging.
 If needed, you may access the underlying Monolog instance being used by Laravel:

 	$monolog = Log::getMonolog();